-The right protection means finding an insurance policy that will cover property damage, liability, and lost rent if the property becomes uninhabitable.
-As a landlord, your insurance is a bit different than homeowners insurance and typically includes two types of coverage: property and liability protection.
-It’s especially important to remember to make the change from a homeowner’s policy to a landlord policy if you previously occupied the property and are transitioning it into a rental property.
+Landlords’ insurance policies should cover property damage, liability, and lost rent if the property becomes uninhabitable.
+This insurance is a bit different than homeowners insurance and typically includes two types of coverage: property and liability protection.
+It’s especially important to remember to make the change from a homeowner’s policy to a landlord policy if you previously occupied the property.

-To better understand the options available to landlords, here is a breakdown of landlord insurance policy options to discuss with your provider.
+To better understand the options available to landlords, here is a breakdown of additional coverage options to discuss with your insurance company.

 1. Property Protection

-Insurance policies designed for rental dwellings provide property insurance coverage for damage to the home from fire, lightning, wind, hail, ice, snow, and other types of covered incidents.
-Standard landlord policies typically do not cover flood damage; you will have to take out a separate flood insurance policy (see below).
+Insurance policies designed for rental dwellings cover damage to the home from disasters like fire, lightning, wind, hail, ice, and snow.
+Standard landlord policies typically do not cover flood damage, so you will need to take out a separate flood insurance policy.

 2. Personal Property Protection

 Landlord policies cover personal property left on-site for maintenance or tenant use, such as appliances and lawnmowers.
-Landlord policies do not cover tenant property; your tenants will need to have their own renters insurance policy to cover damaged tenant property.
+But they don’t cover tenant property—only renters insurance does that.

 Landlord policies can include liability coverage.
-If one of your tenants or a guest gets hurt on the property, liability protection covers legal fees and medical expenses.
+If someone falls on your property, for instance, liability protection covers legal fees and medical expenses.

 4. Rent Loss Protection

-If your property is damaged to the point where it is uninhabitable, your landlord policy will cover the lost rent and pay you the amount of money you would have made in rental income.
+If damage renders your property uninhabitable, your landlord policy will cover the lost rent and pay you the amount of money you would have made in rental income.
 Rent loss insurance helps you continue to make mortgage payments when a tenant cannot occupy the home.

 5. Flood Protection

 Flood insurance policies are run by the federal government through the National Flood Insurance Program (NFIP) and must be purchased in addition to your landlord insurance policy.
-Your flood insurance policy can include coverage for the building, contents, and replacement costs.
-Your insurance agent can help you purchase a flood insurance policy from NFIP.
+Your flood insurance policy can include coverage for the building, its contents, and any replacement costs.

 6. Acts of Nature Protection